 A90 5G Display – Tough AMOLED Screen

-Samsung is well-known for producing smartphones with tough mobile screens and when it comes to their Galaxy A90 5G, they utilized a 6.7-inch, FHD + resolution AMOLED display.
+The next point in our A90 5G review is the display.
+Samsung is well-known for producing smartphones with tough mobile screens and when it comes to Samsung A90 specs, they utilized a 6.7-inch, FHD + resolution AMOLED display.
 When you turn on your mobile phone, you will be wowed by the display of colors without making it look overcooked.
-This statement is backed up by its 6408 kelvin colour temperature.
+This statement is backed up by its 6408 kelvin color temperature.

 The black level is at 0.00 which is basically as deep as it can go in mobile phones.
 Combine this with the 363 nits max brightness and what you’ll get are games and videos having vibrant colors that will give you that immersive playing as well as viewing experience which is impressive to say the least.

-The 5G connectivity of Samsung Galaxy A90 is its main selling point.
+The 5G connectivity is the main selling point among Samsung Galaxy A90 5G specs.
 Although there are cheaper phones available in the market, for £669 SIM-free, this is one of the more affordable 5G phones in the UK.

 A90 5G Battery Life – Enough to Last a Day for People Who Use their Phones a Lot

-Like it was mentioned before, Samsung Galaxy A90 5G is equipped with a 4500mAh battery which is actually the biggest that you will see in most mainstream mobile phones today.
-When used in A90 5G, it does work fairly well.
+Like it was mentioned before, Samsung A90 specs include a 4500mAh battery which is actually the biggest that you will see in most mainstream mobile phones today.
+When used for this Samsung A90 5G review, it does work fairly well.

 If you will be running your phone through listening to your music for hours, random web browsing, playing PUBG games, and checking your emails every now and then, with video streaming on the side, you’ll find that the battery life of this mobile unit will serve you well.